KOPANO RATELE AND SOPHIA SANAN

 African Art, Black Subjectivity, and African Psychology: Refusing Racialised Structures of Aesthetic or Identity Theories

-This conversation will discuss some of the imperatives and challenges in the name ‘African art’ and the epistemic and ontological issues it raises, asking what it means to speak, think, theorise and make in the name of an African aesthetics or art (especially from the location of South Africa with its settler colonial legacy).
+A conversation about some of the imperatives and challenges in the name ‘African art’ and the epistemic and ontological issues it raises, asking what it means to speak, think, theorise and make in the name of an African aesthetics or art (especially from the location of South Africa with its settler colonial legacy).
 It will also propose that African psychologists and psychology students can best learn from the freedom that the African artist has sought to inhabit, even though we must never be trapped in a static meaning of “Africa” and its arts.

 AVREQ, May 8, 2024